Christina, Queen of Sweden: Setting off to Rome

 The southbound journey through Italy was planned in detail by the Vatican and included brilliant triumphs in Ferrara, Bologna, Faenza and Rimini.
 In Pesaro, Christina became acquainted with the handsome brothers Santinelli, who so impressed her with their poetry and adeptness of dancing that she took them into service, as well as a certain Gian Rinaldo Monaldeschi.
 The official entry into Rome took place on 20 December, in a sedan chair designed by Bernini through Porta Flaminia, which today is known as Porta del Popolo.
 (Note: Bernini had decorated the gate with Christina's coat of arms (an ear of corn) beneath that of Pope Alexander (six mountains with a star above).
 Also today one can read the inscription Felici Faustoq Ingressui Anno Dom MDCLV ("to a happy and blessed entry in the year 1655").)
 Christina met Bernini on the next day, she invited him to her apartment the same evening and they became lifelong friends.
 "Two days afterwards she was conducted to the Vatican Basilica, where the pope gave her confirmation.
 It was then that she received from the pope her second name of Alexandra, the feminine form of his own."
 She was granted her own wing inside the Vatican, decorated by Bernini.

-Christina's visit to Rome was the triumph of Pope Alexander VII and the occasion for splendid Baroque festivities.
-For several months, she was the only preoccupation of the Pope and his court.
+Christina's visit to Rome was the triumph of Pope Alexander VII and the occasion for extravagant Baroque festivities.
+For several months, she was focused on by the Pope and his court.
 The nobles vied for her attention and treated her to a never-ending round of fireworks, jousts, mock duels, acrobatics, and operas.
 On 31 January Vita Humana an opera by Marco Marazzoli was performed.
-At the Palazzo Barberini, where she was welcomed on 28 February by a few hundred privileged spectators, she watched an amazing carousel in the courtyard.
+At the Palazzo Barberini, where she was welcomed on 28 February by a few hundred privileged spectators, she watched a reportedly extraordinary carousel in the courtyard.